 “While the scope of the foundation’s activities in Israel is extremely broad,” Professor Porat continued,” they keep a low profile, which I think speaks to the character of Mort: talking less, doing more.”

 The award ceremony marked the launch at TAU, in the upcoming 2019-2020 academic year, of the Jack, Joseph and Morton Mandel Center for STEM and the Humanities, which is aimed at fostering Israel’s next generation of well-rounded technological leaders.
 The new Center builds on and expands the Jack, Joseph and Morton Mandel Program for Humanities in Engineering pioneered at TAU in 2016.
 A unique honors track, the program affords outstanding TAU engineering students the opportunity to take courses in the humanities toward their engineering degrees.
 Due to its success, the Jack, Joseph and Morton Mandel Foundation generously approved expanding the program to two additional TAU faculties: exact sciences and life sciences.

-Ms. Merav David, a BSc student in industrial engineering and management, confirmed that “the courses in the Humanities provided the critical ‘missing piece’ in my engineering studies, helping me become more analytical and have a wider perspective.”
+Mandel Program participant Ms. Merav David, a bachelor's of science student in industrial engineering and management, confirmed that “the courses in the Humanities provided the critical ‘missing piece’ in my engineering studies, helping me become more analytical and have a wider perspective.”

 Professor Jehuda Reinharz, president of the Jack, Joseph and Morton Mandel Foundation, accepted the honorary degree on behalf of Mr. Mandel, together with

 Mr. Stephen H. Hoffman, vice chairman of the Mandel Foundation, and